Avengers: Endgame and every MCU movie, ranked

 The biggest problem with The Dark World is that it services Loki better than it does Thor.
 As a result, Thor, is one of the movie's least interesting characters.
 He's trumped only by Malekith -- Marvel's dullest villain ever -- in his inability to make the audience care about his needs and wants.

 Still, Tom Hiddleston is completely dialed in here as Loki and is easily the most engaging character of the bunch.
-The production design however is great and the Asgardian world building is cool.
-There's also some awesome and inventive action sequences.
-It's just too bad Thor, the character gets lost along the way.
+The production design is great and the Asgardian world building is cool.
+There are also some awesome and inventive action sequences.
+It's just too bad that Thor the character gets lost along the way.
 Thankfully, that all changed with Ragnarok.

 Best moment: In his battle with Malekith, Thor is teleported from Earth to an entirely different planet without his trusty hammer, Mjolnir.
 The weapon (which always comes to him when he beckons it) beelines it out of Earth's atmosphere on a course to meet the mighty Asgardian light-years away.